badwuolf/badwuolf/README.md

 - 👋 Hi, I’m @badwuolf    I am an accountant with passion for working with data.
 - 👀 I’m interested in ...  data stuff
 - 🌱 I’m currently learning ...
-SQL,m PowerBI and like
+SQL, PowerBI and like
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...